To transfer a domain to Google Domains, you must have permission and cooperation from the domain’s current owner.

 To transfer a domain to Google Domains from another registrar, you must typically buy one additional year of registration.
 In these cases, this additional year of registration is the only cost involved with transferring a domain.

-- Wait times: You must wait for a period of time (typically 60 days) after the purchase or transfer of a domain before you can transfer it to Google Domains.
+You must wait approximately 60 days after the purchase or transfer of a domain before you can transfer it to Google Domains.
 Check with the current registrar for their specific limitations.

-If you transfer a domain to Google Domains during the auto-renew grace period, you will not see an increase in the registration expiration date when Google Domains adds a year because the transfer cancels the previous renewal.
+If you transfer a domain to Google Domains during the auto-renew grace period, you won’t see an increase in the registration expiration date when Google Domains adds a year because the transfer cancels the previous renewal.
 To get a refund for the other year, contact the previous registrar.